 An award winning freelance producer, In 2007 He was hailed by then Bronx Borough President Adolfo Carrion as one of the borough’s leading Irish Americans, and the following year he received an EMMY nomination for his documentary on Irish immigration, “Memory Brings Us Back: Irish Stories of Farewells and Fortunes”, which he produced for the Aisling Irish Center.
 In 2012, he was honored by the Bronx Community College Irish Heritage Committee for outstanding community service , and this past March , he served as Grand Marshall for the 2017 Bronx St. Patricks Day Parade.

 Derek has never strayed too far from his theatre roots.
-As a teenager, He was a member of the pioneering First ACT (The First All Children's Theatre), a professional NYC theatre company whose alumni included Ben Stiller and Nicole Sullivan.
-He was the creator and director of BHPA (Bronx House Performing Arts), a borough wide teen theatre group from 1993-1998, and continues to appear in regional productions as both an actor and director (when time allows!)
+As a teenager, He was a member of the pioneering First ACT (The First All Children's Theatre), a professional NYC theatre company whose alumni included Ben Stiller and Diane Paulus.
+He was the creator and director of BHPA (Bronx House Performing Arts), a borough wide teen theatre group from 1993-1998,

 Artistic Director/Founder - Classes & Shows / Group Voice / Voice & Audition Prep